YixinGuo0921/libuthread/REPORT.md

 `uthread_yield2.c`, which would output a different order of statements if
 `uthread_yield()` did not yield the current thread correctly.

+The **RUNNING** state informs the rest of the program which thread is running.
+It is assigned in the `idle` thread *only*, which works out since threads will
+*always* switch to the idle thread to pick the next thread.
+The **READY** state
+simply

 ### Semaphore library
 Similar to cooperative threading, the test cases and project document were
 referred to heavily in developing this phase.
 Initially, the semaphore struct